5 Tips to Finally Lose Those Last 5 Pounds

 For example, you may think you're only eating a few almonds here and there throughout the day.
 But once you start writing down your food intake, you may realize you're actually grabbing a heaping handful every single time you pass the dish.
-So instead of eating a sensible one-ounce serving (approximately 160 calories), you're packing away an extra two or three hundred hidden calories per day.
-(This little trick will show you why you're not losing weight.)
+So instead of eating a sensible one-ounce serving (approximately 160 calories), you're eating an extra two or three hundred hidden calories per day.

 There are plenty of food tracking apps out there (including all these free weight-loss apps), but Gans actually recommends clients go old-school and log their food with pen and paper.
 She offers a couple of reasons to go low-tech:

 - Jotting down your meals by hand gives you the opportunity to take note of other factors, including mood, environment, and feelings.
 For example, if you notice that you always opt for quick take-out lunch on days when you have high-stress work meetings, you can use this info to become proactive about packing a healthier option on those days.
 "Food journaling can be like playing detective," says Gans.

-Do this: Grab a pen and a notebook (or, download an app if preferred) and start logging everything you eat in a day.
+Do this: Grab a pen and a notebook (or download an app if preferred) and start logging everything you eat in a day.
 Keep going until the scale budges or you notice you're becoming more aware of your food habits, says Gans.
 You may find that you only need to record your meals for a few days to notice effects.
 Or it may take a few weeks to finally see an impact.
+In either case, it's a dietitian-approved tip on how to lose 5 pounds worth testing.
 (Related: The #1 Thing to Keep in Mind Before Setting Weight-Loss Goals)

-Yes, HIIT offers fat-incinerating benefits: one International Journal of Obesity study shows women who performed 20-minute HIIT sessions lost as much as 7.3 pounds by the end of 15 weeks, while women who performed 40 minutes of steady-state aerobic exercise actually gained as much as 2.7 pounds during the same time period.
+Yes, HIIT offers weight-loss benefits: One International Journal of Obesity study shows women who performed 20-minute HIIT sessions lost as much as 7.3 pounds by the end of 15 weeks, while women who performed 40 minutes of steady-state aerobic exercise actually gained as much as 2.7 pounds during the same time period.